Account

 Which tax form does a nonprofit organization use?

 Nonprofit organizations usually file IRS Form 990.
-There are a few different types of this form, and we list them below along with the types of nonprofits that use them:
+There are a few different types of this form, listed below along with the types of nonprofits that use them:

 • Nonprofit organizations that received more than $50,000 in donations and other income typically file using Form 990 or Form 990-EZ.

-• Nonprofit organizations with gross receipts of less than $50,000 can file using Form 990-N (also called an "e-Postcard").
+• Nonprofit organizations with gross receipts under $50,000 can file using Form 990-N (also called an e-Postcard).

 • Private foundations usually file using Form 990-PF.